edxmorgan/diff_uvms/README.md

 Roy Featherstone and Kluwer Academic Publishers.
 1987.
 Robot Dynamics Algorithm.
 Kluwer Academic Publishers, USA. http://dx.doi.org/10.1007/978-1-4899-7560-7

 Fossen, T.I.
 (2011) Handbook of Marine Craft Hydrodynamics and Motion Control.
 John Wiley & Sons, Inc., Chichester, UK. https://doi.org/10.1002/9781119994138

+## Caution ⚠️
+This project is still experimental.
+While the core functionalities have been implemented and tested to some extent, further validation and testing are required.
+Use with care, especially for safety-critical applications.
+Contributions and feedback are welcome!